Control of concerted back-to-back double ionization dynamics in helium

+The objective of this article is twofold.
+The first objective is to introduce optimal control algorithms to double ionization dynamics and to compare different control procedures.
+The second objective, as an initial example, is to control back-to-back double ionization by an external field.
+As we will show, due to the necessity of higher-order effects and many-body contributions, this objective is difficult to achieve and requires a careful choice of the objective to be optimized.
+In passing, we note that this objectives bears a resemblance to controlling the three-body dissociation of an aligned triatomic molecule along the symmetric or anti-symmetric stretch motion.

-The objective of this article is to study control of back-to-back double ionization by an external field.
-Employing a (1+1)-dimensional model, we use four different control procedures: (1) local control, where the control objective is maximized at each time step, (2) derivative-free optimization using a basis representation of the field, (3) the Krotov algorithm and (4) control of the classical equations of motions.
-All four algorithms have different strengths and weaknesses and lead to different optimized fields.
-However, we show below that for this system, all obtained fields lead to the same mechanism: a two-step procedure, where the initial wavepacket is first displaced by the field and then propagated field-free toward the desired back-to-back direction.
-This mechanism is confirmed by quasi classical calculations.
+We use four different control procedures: (1) short-time control, where the control objective is maximized at each time step, (2) derivative-free optimization using a basis representation of the field, (3) the Krotov algorithm and (4) control of the classical equations of motions.
+We show that a fifth procedure, local control, is not appropriate for our objective but its analysis helps in understanding the interplay between the field and the objective.

+All four algorithms used have different strengths and weaknesses and lead to different optimized fields.
+However, we show below that for this system, all obtained fields lead to the same mechanism: a two-step procedure, where the initial wavepacket is first displaced by the field in the front-to-back direction and then propagated field-free toward the desired back-to-back direction.
+This mechanism is confirmed by quasi-classical calculations.
 Thus, the essentials of the mechanism are classical.